puppetlabs/puppetdb/documentation/configure.markdown

 attempt to interrupt the thread performing sync when the [`entity-time-limit`](#entity-time-limit) is exceeded during a sync attempt, in addition to the normal periodic checks for for a timeout.

+### `PDB_USE_DEPRECATED_QUERY_STREAMING_METHOD`

+When set to `true`, (the default before PuppetDB 7), use the deprecated query streaming method which retries queries internally when certain kinds of transient errors are encountered.
+The deprecated method also holds an extra database connection open during the initial phase of the response.
+In newer versions (since 7.0.0), the default is `false`.